 Although, as described above, the 3' to 5' exonuclease activity of the baculovirus DNA polymerase suggests that it has the ability to proofread DNA as it is synthesized, there do not appear to be other DNA repair systems common to all baculoviruses.
 However, there are enzymes produced by a limited set of baculoviruses that suggest that some viruses may encode additional pathways for repairing their DNA.
-This suggests that viruses lacking these pathways may be able to coopt the homologous proteins from the host cell.
+This suggests that viruses lacking these pathways may be able to co-opt the homologous proteins from the host cell.

 Photolyase.
-A common threat to occluded baculoviruses in the environment is their inactivation by UV light (67).
+A common threat to occluded baculoviruses in the environment is their inactivation by UV light [72].
 UV light causes crosslinking of adjacent pyrimidine residues.
 These crosslinked dimers can cause the DNA to bend and this may inhibit the ability of the DNA replication complex to copy beyond the damaged site or cause the incorporation of incorrect nucleotides.
 This may result in lethal mutations or the inhibition of the interaction of proteins involved in gene regulation.
 Photolyases are enzymes that bind to the site of such mutations and, after being activated by light, can catalyze the separation of the mutant dimer, thereby correcting the mutation.
-Homologs of photolyase genes have been found in the genomes of Group II baculovirus that are members of a lineage that infects insects of the subfamily Plusiinae of the family Noctuidae (68-70).
+Homologs of photolyase genes have been found in the genomes of Group Il baculovirus that are members of a lineage that infects insects of the subfamily Plusiinae of the family Noctuidae [73] [74] [75].
 Chrysodeixis chalcites encodes two photolyase genes that are predicted to encode proteins with 45% amino acid sequence identity.
-When tested, one copy showed photoreactivating activity, whereas the other copy did not (71).
-The incorporation of an algal virus photolyase gene as a means to cause resistance to UV inactivation of AcMNPV has been described.
-However, although BV survival was increased after exposure to UV light, occluded virion survival was not (72).
+When tested, one copy showed photoreactivating activity, whereas the other copy did not [76].
+Transfection of egfp fusions of photolyase genes into T. ni cells, in fluorescence localized resulted chromosomes and spindles and other structures associated with mitosis.
+Baculovirus infection of the transfected cells caused fluorescence to localize to the virogenic stroma [77]. incorporation of an algal virus photolyase gene as a means to cause resistance to UV inactivation of AcMNPV has been described.
+However, although BV survival was increased after exposure to UV light, occluded virion survival was not [78].

 dUTPase.
 Deoxyuridine triphosphate (dUTP) can be mutagenic if incorporated into DNA.
 The enzyme dUTPase dephosphorylates dUTP to dUMP, which is a substrate for thymidine biosynthesis.
-Homologs of dUTPase are present in 10 NPV and one GV genome (73).
+Homologs of dUTPase are present in 10 NPV and one GV genome [79].
 Baculoviruses may have incorporated this gene to either supplement or substitute for the host gene.
 The viruses that encode a dUTPase homolog also normally encode both subunits of ribonucleotide reductase (RR).
 The presence of RR may have selected for the incorporation of dutpase to mitigate the production of the dUTP mutagen by ribonucleotide reductase.

 Viral three-prime repair exonuclease (v-trex).

 A gene with homology to 3' to 5' exonucleases from other systems has been identified in two baculovirus genomes.
-The enzyme from both AgMNPV and CfMNPV demonstrated 3' to 5' exonucleolytic activity (74, 75).
+The enzyme from both AgMNPV and CfMNPV demonstrated 3' to 5' exonucleolytic activity [80, 81].
 These enzymes would appear to carry out proof reading functions similar to those employed by the DNA polymerase.
-However, it has been suggested that trex proteins may associate with DNA polymerase and increase the fidelity of DNA replication under conditions that cause error prone nucleotide polymerization (28).
+However, it has been suggested that trex proteins may associate with DNA polymerase and increase the fidelity of DNA replication under conditions that cause error prone nucleotide polymerization [32].